oracle-samples/weblogic-examples/tutorials/migrate/weblogic-cafe-14.1.2/README.md

-# Rewrite WebLogic Upgrade to 14.1.2 Tutorial
+# Migrate WebLogic Cafe to WLS 14.1.2

 As of WebLogic Server 14.1.2, Oracle provides OpenRewrite recipes to help you upgrade your applications to new WebLogic and Java versions.
-This tutorial demonstrates how to use the recipes to upgrade a sample application.
+This tutorial demonstrates how to use the recipes to upgrade a sample application to run on WebLogic Server 14.1.2 with JDK 21.

 ## WebLogic Cafe Example